 2 of 2

 Ezi-Dock Systems in Kirby in Ashfield, Nottingham, UK, specialises in the provision of liquid- and dust-free powder transfer and handling solutions.
-Editor Elizabeth Valero visited Ezi-Dock’s Managing Director Steve McAleavy to learn about the company’s origins and the reasons behind its Ezi-Flow CSV high containment transfer system having taken the pharma industry by storm.
+I visited Ezi-Dock’s managing director Steve McAleavy to learn about the company’s origins and the reasons behind its Ezi-Flow CSV high containment transfer system having taken the pharma industry by storm.

 The journey begins